dharmatype/Bebas-Kai/README.md

 * Bebas Neue Family (2014)
 [Font fabric](http://www.fontfabric.com/bebas-neue/) designed additional weights and glyphs.
 They are distributing the font family under the same name of "Bebas Neue".
-Please read more information below.

 * Bebas Kai (2014)
 *This repository.*